nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:**<br>

 1. The `INDEX` used for each student is not fixed.
-It depends on the number shown on the displayed list of students.
+It depends on the number shown on the displayed list of students.<br>

-2. You can use `find` to get his/her `INDEX` and then apply `delete`.
+2. You can use `find` to get his/her `INDEX` and then apply `delete`.<br>

-3. This can save you time scrolling down an entire list to get his/her `INDEX`!
+3. This can save you time scrolling down an entire list to get his/her `INDEX`!<br>

 4. Deletions can be reversed with the `undo` feature.